ansible/ansible-documentation/docs/docsite/rst/reference_appendices/glossary.rst

     Local Action
         This keyword is an alias for ``delegate_to: localhost``.
-        Used when you want to redirect an action from the remote to execute on the controller itself.
+        Used when you want to redirect an action from the remote to execute on the control node itself.

     Local Connection
         By using ``connection: local`` in a :term:`playbook <playbooks>`, or